 Vanilla: this optional ingredient can be added as vanilla extract or vanilla powder, though it merely adds more complexity to balance the sweetness (and adds that classic fudge sauce flavor).

 Step 1.
-Put the sugar, cocoa powder, butter, and milk into a large pot and heat over medium until everything is melted (3-4 minutes), and stir until well-combined.
+Put the sugar, cocoa powder, butter, and milk into a large pot (image 1) and heat over medium until everything is melted (3-4 minutes) (image 2), and stir until well-combined.
 Do not add the vanilla yet.

 Step 2.
-Let everything heat up, and once the mixture gets to a medium-low boil (tiny bubbles ~2mm big throughout the liquid), set a timer for two minutes and let it boil without stirring it.
+Let everything heat up, and once the mixture gets to a medium-low boil (tiny bubbles ~2mm big throughout the liquid) (image 3), set a timer for two minutes and let it boil without stirring it.
 I repeat: do not stir it.
 If the bubbles change size or frequency, your heat is too high and should be lowered to keep the bubbles steady.

 Salted or Unsalted Butter: if you prefer to add salt to your chocolate fudge sauce, made sure you've used unsalted butter, and only use super finely-ground salt.
 I appreciate the shortcut of just using salted butter, though, because the standard amount added is reasonable for this hot fudge sauce recipe.

-Use Quality Cocoa: most of the flavor of this homemade fudge sauce comes from the cocoa powder, so it's important to use a high quality cocoa powder.
-If not, your hot fudge will end up flatter-tasting rather than complex.
+Use Quality Cocoa: when making chocolate sauce with cocoa powder, most of the flavor comes from the cocoa you use, so it's important to use a high quality cocoa powder.
+If not, your hot fudge sauce will end up flatter-tasting rather than complex.
 I like this one from Guittard.

-Storage & Expiration: this homemade fudge sauce can last up to 2 weeks in the back of the fridge, or up to 6 months in the freezer.
-If kept longer in the freezer it may still be good, but the texture could go off.
+Storage & Expiration: this hot chocolate fudge sauce can last up to 2 weeks in the back of the fridge, or up to 6 months in the freezer.
+If kept longer in the freezer it may still be good, but the texture could go off, so heat it over a warm burner for a few minutes to recombine.

 - put it on ice cream, as shown here